Alert

 Administrative tasks

-Update the eCO Return to Work screen, as appropriate.
+Update the eCO Modified Work and Return to Work screens, as appropriate.

 Communicate the modified work decision in writing, if applicable.
 Send the appropriate letter from the CL041 or the IN031 series.